christian-chavez/christian-chavez.github.io/_posts/2024-11-02-nuevo-blog.md

 \text{Length}(\gamma) = \int_a^b \sqrt{g(\dot{\gamma}(t), \dot{\gamma}(t))} \, dt.
 $$

 From the metric, we can derive the Levi-Civita connection, which allows us to differentiate vector fields along curves, and the Riemann curvature tensor $R$, which measures the failure of second covariant derivatives to commute.
-One important result in differential geometry is the Gauss-Bonnet theorem, which relates the integral of the Gaussian curvature $K$ over a surface $S$ to the Euler characteristic $\chi(S)$:
+One important result in differential geometry is the Gauss-Bonnet theorem, which relates the integral of the Gaussian curvature $K$ over a surface $S$ to the Euler characteristic \\( \\chi(S)\\) :

 $$
 .